 By Matt Stevens

 Condenser or vented dryer?
 Automatic or manual?
-6 or 8kg drum?
+6kg or 8kg drum?
 This expert guide will help you pick out the best tumble dryer for you.

 Choosing the best tumble dryer got a whole lot more confusing when Whirlpool admitted, in 2015, that more than five million of its vented and tumble dryers in the UK could pose a fire risk.
 Those potential-risk dryers included big brands Hotpoint and Indesit.

 But fear not.
-Our video guide above runs you through the key things you need to think about when buying a tumble dryer.
-You can also use our chooser tool below to help you choose between a vented, condenser or heat pump tumble dryer.
+Our video guide above runs you through the key things you need to think about when it comes to buying a tumble dryer.
+You can also use our interactive tool below to help you choose between a vented, condenser or heat pump tumble dryer.

-And from AEG to Zanussi, we've got the lowdown on all the top brands and which models you should buy and those to avoid in our round up of Best Buy tumble dryers.
+From AEG to Zanussi, we've got the lowdown on all the big-name tumble dryer brands, revealing the models you should consider buying and those to avoid in our round-up of Best Buy tumble dryers.

 Condenser tumble dryers